 Contact our defective drug lawyers for a free, no obligation consultation to find out if you have a valid claim.
-We will focus only on your best interests throughout the legal process and will not charge legal fees unless we achieve a favorable settlement or verdict.
+We will focus only on your best interests throughout the legal process and will not charge legal fees unless you receive a favorable verdict or settlement.

 Dangerous Side Effects of Benicar

 Benicar is an Angiotensin II type 1 receptor blocker commonly used to treat patients with high blood pressure.
 The drug was approved by the FDA in 2002 and is also marketed as Benicar HCT, Azor, Tribenzor and olmesartan medoxomil.

 In 2012, the Mayo Clinic alerted the FDA about a link between Benicar and sprue-like enteropathy, a condition causing symptoms similar to Celiac disease.

 Find out today if you are eligible for compensation!